O11WL1D/16_bit_computer/README.md

 10:56
 let it be known, that the prtsc key is exclusively reserved for fpga photo updates, and windows key+ shift + s is for general screenshots

+11:35

+also, with the development of the sequential decoder receiver, I now think I can finally implement the features I wanted to for the inmod, now establishing a decoder to enable/disable 16+ input and output signals doesnt seem like an issue.